Newark Quality Roofing

 • Transparent, written estimates for every wood shake roofing project — no hidden fees and no pressure to commit.

-What is the difference between cedar shakes and wood shakes?
+What is the difference between wood shakes and wood shingles?

 How much does wood shake roofing cost in Orange, NJ?